-- No photography or video allowed.
-If you are only visiting the necropolis or your hotel is nearby and want to avoid extra wait, you can leave your photography gear home since you won’t be able to use it.
+- No photography or video is allowed.
+If you are only visiting the necropolis or your hotel is nearby and want to avoid the extra weight, you can leave your photography gear home since you won’t be able to use it.
 Otherwise, don’t bother taking it out of your bag.

 - Wear comfortable shoes.
 The tour involves ancient narrow roads and uneven staircases, so you are better off with comfortable shoes, whether they are sneakers or walking sandals.